Political positions of Javier Milei: Economic systems

-Milei promotes capitalism or free enterprise, and strongly opposes state-imposed communism and socialism.
+Milei promotes capitalism and free enterprise, and strongly opposes communism and socialism.
 In a TEDx presentation that went viral on social media in February 2019, Milei presented what he described as "a love story" about capitalism, arguing how capitalism and the free market have lifted people out of poverty.
 He then cited what he describes as myths regarding capitalism, rejecting the idea that the Nordic model is socialist, and stating that the Nordic countries are "more pro-market than people think".
 Believing that making everyone economically equal is impossible and undesirable, he asserted that labeling social inequality a problem is a "lying hoax", saying that "social justice is unjust".
 He concluded that this was a debate about values, and that socialism embodies envy, resentment, and coercion, while capitalism or liberalism stands for the unrestricted respect for the life project of fellow individuals.

 In an interview in November 2020, Milei said: "I hate communists, shitty left-wingers, because they hate life."
-He called the left an economic, social and cultural failure that murdered 150 million human beings, asserting that the socialist model is "the model of poverty, this world is totally crazy."
+He called the left an economic, social, and cultural failure that murdered 150 million human beings, asserting that the socialist model is "the model of poverty, this world is totally crazy."
 He further stated that there are only two systems, liberalism or communism, as he believes that any intermediate solution is unstable and tends to drift towards communism.
 In 2021, he signed a letter sponsored by Vox that railed against "the advance of communism" in the Spanish-speaking world, and was endorsed by Eduardo Bolsonaro and José Antonio Kast.
 In October 2021, he reiterated his anti-leftist views, saying: "I will ally with all those who believe that the left is the enemy."